react-chunky/react-chunky-cli/guide/README.md

-##1.Run the product on one or more platforms
+## 1. Run the product on one or more platforms

 ### [run](/guide/run)